Caring for family members who test positive or are suspected of coronavirus

 - Next, remove and dispose of facemask, and immediately clean your hands again with soap and water or alcohol-based hand sanitizer.

 Are you feeling under the weather?
 Do you have any additional questions about how to care for someone suspected of COVID-19 or who tested positive?
-Schedule a telehealth appointment by clicking here!
+Schedule an appointment by clicking here!